robwatsongtr/animals-CRUD/README.md

 # animals-CRUD
-Full stack CRUD app demonstrator, stores the name of an animal and whether or not it's endangered.
+MERN stack CRUD app demonstrator, stores the name of an animal and whether or not it's endangered.

 Uses the MERN stack, MongoDB Atlas, Express, React, Node.